 Secure the rod to the instrument with the screws.

 Turn off the He and pull vacuum on the sample chamber.

+Turn off the vacuum and refill the sample chamber slightly with He to enable thermal exchange between the sample and the cold head of the instrument via the He gas.

 Data collection and workup.